thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 > NAME        SHORTNAMES   APIVERSION                             NAMESPACED   KIND
 > greets                   greet.greetapp.com/v1alpha1            true         Greet
 > ```
->    * `--repo` is uses to specify that this project is outside go path
+>    * `--repo` is used to specify that this project is outside go path.

 ## Update the scaffolded project with the API with operator-sdk CLI